prajithmalepati/Obsidian_Vault/Databricks/Delta Lake.md

 			- can overwrite individual partitions.

 #### Append rows

+- you can use `INSERT INTO` to atomically append new rows to an existing data table.
+This allows for incremental updates to existing tables, which is more efficient than overwriting each time.
+- Note that insert into does not have any built in guarantees to prevent inserting same records multiple times.
+Re-executing the same command would add the same records to the target table, resulting in duplicate records
 ### Version, optimize and zorder

 - use `DESCRIBE HISTORY` to see all the versions available